osuosl/osuosl-pelican/content/services/opence.rst

 .. _Current release:

-.. _Release 1.5.0:
+.. _Release 1.5.1:

-Open-CE Release 1.5.0
+Open-CE Release 1.5.1
 ---------------------

-*Release date: 12/08/2021*
+*Release date: 01/11/2021*

+This is bug fix release 1 of release 1.5

 **What's new**

-This is release 1.5.0 of the Open Cognitive Environment (Open-CE), codenamed Otter

-This release of Open-CE supports NVIDIA's CUDA versions 10.2,11.2 as well as Python 3.7,3.8,3.9.
+Key changes include:

+Refresh PyTorch to v1.10.1
+remove py36 blocks and dataclasses from all recipes Update DALI to 1.9 (from 1.9-dev)
+Update tensorflow metadata to 1.5.0
+Enable uwsgi for python version 3.9

 **Learn more**